 2-4.
-We compared student fees reported in the Statement for the year ended June 30, 2021 to University general fee and allocation of general fee to each University department and recalculated totals.
+We compared student fees reported in the Statement for the year ended June 30, 2022 to the University's general fee and allocation of the general fee to each University department and recalculated totals.
 We obtained the University's methodology for allocating student fees to the intercollegiate athletics department and recalculated the totals based on this methodology.
 The Department reports an allocation of student fees countable as generated revenue.
 We recalculated totals for each sport based on their methodology provided and agreed the calculation to student fee reports.